A Companion Retreat to the Book

 We will explore the themes from Chapters 9 and 10 -- Virtues, Charity, and the Service of Love and Solitude, Silence, and Hesychia

 Week 6: Discovering What is Most Vital

 We will explore the themes from Chapters 11 and 12 -- Three Essential Things and Prayer and Differing Gifts

 Six days each week you receive an email with a link to the day's content.
 The 7th day is a time for rest and integration.
 The materials are in written, video, and audio format which you can view and listen to at any time.
 You have lifetime access to the materials in the course.

-- Ongoing access to the materials in our private and easy-to-navigate retreat platform on Ruzuku.
+- Lifetime access to the materials in our private and easy-to-navigate retreat platform on Ruzuku.

 - Weekly scripture reflections from John Valters Paintner

-- Weekly Cinema Divina short contemplative filns created by Marilyn Freeman
+- Weekly Cinema Divina short contemplative films created by Marilyn Freeman

 - Weekly songs and movement prayers with Betsey Beckman